CasperTech/yoe-distro/README.md

 1. `sudo eject /dev/sdX`
 1. Install SD card in a Raspberry PI and enjoy your new image

+To enable touch support, edit /etc/WPEFramework/plugins/WebKitBrowser.json and set touch to true

 [Detailed documentation](docs/README.md)

 ## Vision